 |Injection site reactions||3 (3%)||1 (1%)|

-Some patients in EDEMA3 and EDEMA4 received a second, open-label 30 mg subcutaneous dose of KALBITOR (ecallantide injection) within 24 hours following the initial dose.
-Adverse reactions reported by these patients who received the additional 30 mg subcutaneous dose of KALBITOR (ecallantide injection) were consistent with those reported in the patients receiving a single dose.
+Some patients in EDEMA3 and EDEMA4 received a second, open-label 30 mg subcutaneous dose of KALBITOR within 24 hours following the initial dose.
+Adverse reactions reported by these patients who received the additional 30 mg subcutaneous dose of KALBITOR were consistent with those reported in the patients receiving a single dose.

-In the KALBITOR (ecallantide injection) HAE program, patients developed antibodies to KALBITOR (ecallantide injection) .
-Rates of seroconversion increased with exposure to KALBITOR (ecallantide injection) over time.
-Overall, 7.4% of patients seroconverted to anti-ecallantide antibodies.
-Neutralizing antibodies to ecallantide were determined in vitro to be present in 4.7% of patients.
+In the KALBITOR HAE program, patients developed antibodies to KALBITOR.
+Rates of seroconversion increased with exposure to KALBITOR over time.
+Overall, 20.2% of patients seroconverted to anti-ecallantide antibodies.
+Neutralizing antibodies to ecallantide were determined in vitro to be present in 8.8% of patients and were not associated with loss of efficacy.

-Anti-ecallantide and anti-P. pastoris IgE antibodies were also detected.
+Anti-ecallantide IgE antibodies were detected at a rate of 4.7% for tested patients, and anti-P. pastoris IgE antibodies were also detected at a rate of 20.2%.
 Patients who seroconvert may be at a higher risk of a hypersensitivity reaction.
 The long-term effects of antibodies to KALBITOR are not known.

 The test results for the ecallantide program were determined using one of two assay formats: ELISA and bridging electrochemiluminescence (ECL).
-As with all therapeutic proteins, there is a potential for immunogenicity with the use of KALBITOR (ecallantide injection) .
+As with all therapeutic proteins, there is a potential for immunogenicity with the use of KALBITOR.
 The incidence of antibody formation is highly dependent on the sensitivity and specificity of the assay.
 Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors, including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
-For these reasons, comparison of the incidence of antibodies to KALBITOR (ecallantide injection) with the incidence of antibodies to other products may be misleading.
+For these reasons, comparison of the incidence of antibodies to KALBITOR with the incidence of antibodies to other products may be misleading.

 Additional Kalbitor Information